Dear University of Manchester,

 This letter serves to act as a refusal notice for this request, as per

 Section 17 (1) of the Freedom of Information Act 2000.

 The University of Manchester Freedom of Information Act appeals procedure

 If you feel that The University of Manchester has refused access to

 information to which you are entitled, or has not dealt with your request

 appropriately under the FOIA, you have a right of appeal.

 An appeal in the first instance should be directed to the Information

-Governance Office at [email address].
+Governance Office, contact details below.
 You should include:

 · details of your initial request